How can I raise a self-disciplined child?

 Finally, remember that parenting is hard.
 And if you’re just transitioning from a different type of parenting, then the first few days will be especially hard.

 But it does get easier, as you and your child begin to strengthen your connection with each other.

 Eventually, you’ll notice that there are much less drama and a lot more love.

 You really need something that works and you need it to work now.

 I’ll have to disappoint you on this one.
-Parenting is long-term game.
-Any shortcuts you take now, will have repercussions far into the future.
+Parenting is a long-term game.
+Any shortcuts you take now will have repercussions far into the future.

 So, expect that this will take time, that there are no shortcuts and that you’ll need to commit to your goal every single day.